Data literacy benefits: Understanding the advantages and disadvantages

 Growing data literacy has not kept pace with market changes spurred by the pandemic.
 This has led to a serious data skills gap.
 As a Data Literacy Project article puts it, the "pandemic has accelerated the speed and scale of digital transformation, which of course presents a huge opportunity.
 Yet, a deficit in digital skills now — on the part of an organisation or an individual — has the potential to jeopardise the future competitiveness of both."

 The good news is that the shortfall in data literacy isn’t about ability.
 It’s about training.
 According to a survey Forrester conducted with Tableau, there’s a gap in leaders’ data literacy expectations, and the data literacy training employees receive.

 Employees across all departments reported that the most important skills for success in their roles were basic data skills.
 But only 40% of employees said their employer had provided training on the data skills expected of them.
 This suggests a failure to accurately assess baseline data literacy and match training to employee needs.

-Learn best practices for developing a data literacy training program in our article about building a data literacy framework.
+Learn best practises for developing a data literacy training programme in our article about building a data literacy framework.
 You can also find lists of data literacy training resources in our ultimate guide to data literacy training.

 Data literacy disadvantages?

 Rest assured, data literacy training is always an advantage.
-A lack of resources could force an organization to deprioritize data literacy, but that doesn’t make data literacy a disadvantage.
-If someone sees a data literacy program as a waste of resources, they’ve failed to recognize the overwhelming benefits of a data-literate workforce.
+A lack of resources could force an organisation to deprioritize data literacy, but that doesn’t make data literacy a disadvantage.
+If someone sees a data literacy programme as a waste of resources, they’ve failed to recognise the overwhelming benefits of a data-literate workforce.